ipfs/ipfs-companion/CONTRIBUTING.md

 Go to Transifex and join [IPFS Companion Translation Project](https://www.transifex.com/ipfs/ipfs-companion/) :sparkles:

-If you want to downoad translations from Transifex and run them locally, make sure to read [Localization Notes](LOCALIZATION-NOTES.md) first.
+If you want to download translations from Transifex and run them locally, make sure to read [Localization Notes](LOCALIZATION-NOTES.md) first.

 ## Writing Code